-- 1. Complete the online health form each day by 8:15. - 2.
+- 1. Always call Maridith in the main office when you arrive to let her know you are here.
+She will put your name on the sign-in sheet.
+Sign yourself out at the end of the day. - 2.
 Turn off the alarm, if needed, and set alarm if you are the last one on campus.
-Check with colleagues by doing an all call (#1275) if necessary before setting alarm.
+Check with colleagues by doing an all call (#1375) if necessary before setting alarm.
 Note: Custodians are currently working days only. - 3.
 Wear a mask at all times outside of your own classroom - 4.
 Stay at least 6 feet from others at all times. - 5.
 Wash your hands frequently. - 6.
 Limit visits to the main office. - 7.
 Do not access any other rooms besides your own classroom and the main office. - 8.
 Sanitize shared equipment after you use it (example, copier, laminator, microwave oven and refrigerator doors).
 Sanitizing spray is in all common spaces. - 9.
-If you wish to catch up with others, do so outside.
+If you wish to catch up with others, do so outside